mharen/mharen.github.io/blog/2010/2010-03-algorithms-throw-back.md

         } <span class="kwrd">while</span> (Nodes.Count &gt; 0);
     }</pre>

-<p>A quick test reveals that it works:</p>
+A quick test reveals that it works:

 <blockquote>
   <pre class="csharpcode">3 1 6 2 5 7 4</pre>
 </blockquote>
 Yay!
 So what did I learn today?
 I’m rusty on the basics and need to do some more <a href="http://projecteuler.net/">Project Euler problems</a>.

-<p>I’ve taken this opportunity to brush up on some Java.
-Here’s the same app in the similar, but different Java:</p>
+I’ve taken this opportunity to brush up on some Java.
+Here’s the same app in the similar, but different Java:

 <pre class="csharpcode">    <span class="kwrd">public</span> <span class="kwrd">static</span> <span class="kwrd">void</span> main(String[] args) {
         <span class="rem">// build up a tree</span>